What kinds of financial help can I get for my vet bills?

 • Your vet can apply to the Farley Foundation that assists those who are struggling financially to pay for veterinary care for their pets.
 Pet owners who cannot afford medical care for their sick or injured pet, and meet certain eligibility criteria can ask their veterinarian to apply on their behalf.

 • Your municipality may offer programs or assistance in your area.
-For example, Toronto Animal Services has an information and assistance program set up for pet owners in the city during the COVID-19 pandemic.
+For example, Toronto Animal Services has an information and assistance program set up for pet owners in the city.
 The City of Greater Sudbury also offers a program to help local pet owners spay or neuter their pets for a reduced fee.

 • The East Villiage Animal Hospital in Kitchener has a low-income support program for pet owners.